lucas-goldner/UltimateOmnitrix/README.md

 - How a watchOS is set up
 - CI / CD with GitHub actions of a swift package
-- Separation of concerns by splitting logic into its own package
+- Separation of concerns by splitting logic into its package
 - Testing a watchOS app
+- Bypass annoying apple guidelines